Frequently Asked Questions:

 As members of Alpha Chi Omega, women are required to live in for four semesters, usually their sophomore and junior years.
 Living in the house is an incredible bonding experience, where many of our members make their longest lasting memories.

 How does the cost of being in a sorority compare to living on campus?

-For Fall 2016, the price of membership in Alpha Chi Omega for new members is $1597.85 (new members typically do not live in the house).
-For following semesters, the price of membership is $1362.85 for those who do not live in the house, and $3657.85 for those living in the house.
+For Fall 2016, the price of membership in Alpha Chi Omega for new members was $1597.85 (new members typically do not live in the house).
+For following semesters, the price of membership was $1362.85 for those who do not live in the house, and $3657.85 for those living in the house.
 The price of living in the house includes meals that are cooked by our chef, laundry, and printing.
 The cost of living at Alpha Chi Omega is very comparable the dorms and other on-campus housing.
-For fall 2016, the cost of living in a traditional two person room at Ford Hall is $2350 plus $1910 for a 14 meal meal per week plan, for a total of $4260 per semester.
+For fall 2016, the cost of living in a traditional two person room at Ford Hall was $2350 plus $1910 for a 14 meal meal per week plan, for a total of $4260 per semester.

 Is hazing something that my daughter should be worried about?